LiminalCrab/meson/README.md

 Same as above, but all the numbers in this are hardcoded, it's used to generate the first Id to go into the table, everything after is handled by gen_id()

-This flake is what I call the "seed", since it's what future Id's will require to use the data provided in the sid table.
+This flake is what I call the "seed", since it's what future Ids will require to use the data provided in the sid table.